 The Company's financial assets consists of cash, which is measured at amortized cost using the effective interest method, short-term investments, which are classified and subsequently measured at FVTPL, and amounts receivable and deposits, which are measured at amortized cost using the effective interest rate method.
-The Company's financial liabilities consist of accounts payable and accrued liabilities and loan payable which are classified and measured at amortized cost using the effective interest method.
+The Company's financial liabilities consist of accounts payable and accrued liabilities, lease obligation and loan payable which are classified and measured at amortized cost using the effective interest method.
 Interest expense is reported in net loss.

-Notes to Consolidated Financial Statements Years Ended December 31, 2020 and 2019 (Expressed in Canadian Dollars)
+Notes to Consolidated Financial Statements Years Ended December 31, 2021 and 2020 (Expressed in Canadian Dollars)